duorc/duorc/README.md

     ...
 }
 ```
-**Note**: 'NA' is the expected string for `no answer`
+**Note**: `NA` is the expected string for `no answer`

-Use the provided evaluation script to calculate the exact match and F1 scores
+Next, use the provided evaluation script to calculate the exact match and F1 scores:
 ```
 python evaluate.py <test-file-path>.json <answer-file-path>.json
 ```